raspberrypilearning/physical-computing-guide/worksheet.md

 We use jumper wires to connect to the GPIO pins on the Raspberry Pi and breadboards.
 It's a really quick and simple way to get started making simple circuits.

 ## What is a PIR Motion Sensor?
-PIR stands for Passive Infra-Red.
-You would most often find them in the corners of rooms for burglar alarm systems.
+**PIR** stands for **Passive Infra-Red**.
+It's a type a of sensor that you would most often find in the corners of rooms for burglar alarm systems.
 All objects whose temperatures are above absolute zero emit infra-red radiation.
 Infra-red wavelengths are not visible to the human eye, but they can be detected by the electronics inside one of these modules.

 The sensor is regarded as passive because it doesn't send out any signal in order to detect movement.
 It adjusts itself to the infra-red signature of the room it's in and then watches for any changes.
 Any object moving through the room will disturb the infra-red signature, and will cause a change to be noticed by the PIR module.